zurlog/dpc-covid19/data/README.md

 <br>

 *The Autonomous Provinces of Trento and Bolzano are indicated in 'Region Name' and with the code 04 for Trentino Alto Adige.*<br>
-Each Region has two provinces' called *'Outside Region/Autonomous Province'*, with the province code from **879 to 899**, useful to indicate data on subjects outside the Region or Autonomous Province, and *'Under definition/updated'*, with the province code from **979 to 999**, useful to indicate data not yet assigned to the Provinces.<br>
+Each Region has two provinces' called *'Fuori Regione / Provincia Autonoma'*, with the province code from **879 to 899**, useful to indicate data on subjects outside the Region or Autonomous Province, and *'In fase di definizione/aggiornamento'*, with the province code from **979 to 999**, useful to indicate data not yet assigned to the Provinces.<br>

 ***